boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 ### Title alignment

-This allows you to handle the alignment of widget title to either **left, center, or right**.
+This allows you to align the widget title to the **left, center, or right**.

 ### Title color

-This allows you to apply the text `color` to the widget title.
+This allows you to apply a specific `color` to the widget title.

 ### Title Auto Font Size

-On enabling Auto Font Size, the font size of the title will be adjusted automatically if the resolution of the screen varies.
+When enabled, the font size of the title will be adjusted automatically if the screen resolution varies.

 **Font Size**

-This allows you to apply the specified font size to the widget title if the Title Auto Font Size is disabled.
+This allows you to apply a specified font size to the widget title if the Title Auto Font Size is disabled.
 The value can range between 10 and 44.

 ### Subtitle Auto Font Size

-On enabling Auto Font Size, the font size of the subtitle will be adjusted automatically if the resolution of the screen varies.
+When enabled, the font size of the subtitle will be adjusted automatically if the screen resolution varies.

 **Font Size**

-This allows you to apply the specified size of the font to the widget title if the Subtitle Auto Font Size is disabled.
+This allows you to apply a specified font size to the widget subtitle if the Subtitle Auto Font Size is disabled.
 The value can range between 10 and 32.

 ### Auto Padding

-On enabling Auto Padding, the padding of the widget container will be adjusted automatically if the size of the widget varies.
+When enabled, the padding of the widget container will be adjusted automatically if the size of the widget varies.

 **Padding**

 This allows you to customize the padding of the widget container if the **Auto Padding** is disabled.
-Value can be between 0 and 25.
+The value can range between 0 and 25.

 ### Show Border